UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_03.md

   - Training data comprises a set of observations (𝑋) and their corresponding targets (𝑦).
-  - We wish to find a model function (ƒ) that relates 𝑋 to 𝑦.
+  - We wish to find a model function that relates 𝑋 to 𝑦.
   - Then, we use that model function to predict the labels of new examples.